Ishak-rav/SPSiteJobManager/README.md

 # SPSiteJobManager

 ## Overview

 This repository contains a PowerShell script designed to fetch and manage storage information of SharePoint sites.
 It's useful for administrators who need to monitor and manage SharePoint storage data efficiently.

 ## Files Description

-- `Export-SharePointSitesList.ps1`: This script exports a list of SharePoint sites along with their storage details.
+- [Export-SharePointSitesList.ps1](Export-SharePointSitesList.ps1): This script exports a list of SharePoint sites along with their storage details.
-- `SPSiteJobManager.ps1`: Manages jobs related to SharePoint sites, ensuring that storage information is up-to-date and accurate.
+- [SPSiteJobManager.ps1](SPSiteJobManager.ps1): Manages jobs related to SharePoint sites, ensuring that storage information is up-to-date and accurate.
-- `LICENSE`: Contains the terms and conditions for using, copying, modifying, and distributing this software.
-- `README.md`: Provides an overview, instructions, and other essential information about the project.

 ## Getting Started